NFL Week 13 Schedule 2020: How to watch, TV channel, kickoff times

 Still need fantasy help?
 We’ve got you covered

-Originally scheduled for Thanksgiving Day, watch the Baltimore Ravens (6-4) take on Ben Roethlisberger and the undefeated Pittsburgh Steelers at Heinz Field on Wednesday, December 2.
-Kickoff is at 3:40 p.m.
-ET on NBC.
-Click here to stream the game live online right now.

-Then on Sunday night, tune into the Broncos vs Chiefs game on NBC.
+Tune into NBC on Sunday night to watch the Denver Broncos as they head to Arrowhead Stadium to take on Patrick Mahomes and the Kansas City Chiefs.
 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.
+Click here to live stream the game.

 RELATED: Tyreek Hill’s first impression of Patrick Mahomes: “I thought he was trash”